 My research is on advancing understanding of how the planetary water cycle works, and how it may change in the future, focusing especially on cloud physics and moist convection processes.
 My tools are a blend of next-generation global atmospheric simulation algorithms, theoretical climate dynamics, and high-performance computing.
 Projects are guided by the problems of interest, and are intentionally explorative of new potentially breakthrough physical algorithms that attempt to avoid traditional approximations of cloud physics in global climate simulations.
 Lately this meant significant exploration of emerging tools in the data sciences such as deep machine learning for physical process emulation and neural-network assisted dynamical inquiry.

 Visit my website to learn more.

 I am interested in the interactions between clouds, convection, and the global circulation, and how these linkages might be impacted by climate change.
-My research has included developing a novel index to quantify the fingerprint of tropical variability on the climate of remote regions and developing an energy balance framework for understanding tropical ascent area.
-For my postdoctoral work, I am investigating a potential source of missing physics in most weather and climate models: sharp and shallow thermodynamic inversions.
+My research has included developing a novel index to quantify the fingerprint of tropical variability on the climate of remote regions, developing an energy balance framework for understanding tropical ascent area, and understanding the sensitivity of simulated convection to vertical resolution and domain size.
+Currently, I am working on using machine learning methods to understand cloud microphysics.